WootingKb/wooting-analog-sdk/PLUGINS.md

 Rust Plugins are fairly straight forward to get started with, have a look at the [wooting plugin](https://github.com/simon-wh/wooting-analog-sdk-plugin) for a reference implementation:

 * Rust library with crate-type `cdylib`
-* Dependency to `wooting-analog-common`.
+* Dependency to `wooting-analog-plugin-dev`.
 (Currently while in the Alpha stage, this should be done by adding the SDK repo as a submodule and adding a relative reference to the library)
+* Import all relevant items through `use wooting_analog_plugin_dev::` and `use wooting_analog_plugin_dev::wooting_analog_common::`
-* A struct that implements the `Plugin` trait from `wooting-analog-common`
+* A struct that implements the `Plugin` trait from `wooting-analog-plugin-dev`
 * Declare the plugin using the `declare_plugin!` macro. e.g. `declare_plugin!(ExamplePlugin, ExamplePlugin::new)`

 ### C